+If you suspect you have a false negative pregnancy test, you can repeat the test in three to five days.
 The best way to confirm a suspected pregnancy is with a blood test that confirms the presence of bHCG hormones in the blood.
-However, below are some reasons why a home pregnancy test can show a negative result when you are, in fact, pregnant:

 1. Completing a test too early

 This is one of the most common reasons for a false negative test.
 Many women will complete a pregnancy test as soon as they feel symptoms of early pregnancy, like sore breasts or changes to vaginal discharge.

 However, the best way to guarantee a correct result is to wait for your period to be late, and then to do the test a few days later.
 This allows the body enough time to produce sufficient HCG hormones to be detected in a urine test.
 Read more about how to correctly complete a home pregnancy test.